AnuMuley/AnuMuley/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning ...Wev Devolopment @ DCI
+- 🌱 I’m completed WEB DEVELOPMENT COURSE @ DCI (Digital Career Institute)

-- 🤔 I’m looking for help with my new career switch ...
+- 🤔 I’m looking for Junior Position with my new career switch ...

-- 💬 Ask me anything  about coding may be after this course.. 😄 but for now INDIAN COOKING and HOMOEOPATHIC medicine...andd Raising kids 😜
+- I am enthusiastic, quick learner and have a passion for new Technologies.
+-
+- my Skills are HTML, CSS, JavaScript, React, MondoDB, Rest APIS
+-
 - 📫 How to reach me: ...linked https://www.linkedin.com/in/dr-anuradha-muley-96b73725/ Anuradha Muley on FACEBOOK

 - Hobbies Intrests ...
 Traveling, cooking, Dancing, poetry 😎